 - A. The regular school day shall consist of five (5) instructional periods for students, each of which will be no less than seventy (70) minutes. - B. Passing time between classes shall be five (5) minutes. - C. The District shall provide a thirty (30) minute duty free lunch period for all Association members.
-This thirty (30) minute duty-free lunch includes one (1) five (5) minute passing time either to or from lunch. - D. Subject to Article 6, Section G, the District shall provide each full-time teacher with one planning period per school day of no less than seventy (70) minutes. - E. Team planning (required for Loy Norrix and Kalamazoo Central only) and regular planning periods for part-time staff members shall be pro-rated in accordance with his/her assignment. - F. Co-Teachers shall share a common plan and no special educator shall team with more than two (2) teachers per trimester.
-Kalamazoo Central shall have a two-year transition period through 2019-2020 school year to implement this provision.
-This provision shall remain in forces through August 16, 2021. - G. The District shall make every effort to keep the number of preparations, hereafter referred to as prep(s), for each teacher to a minimum.
+This thirty (30) minute duty-free lunch includes one (1) five (5) minute passing time either to or from lunch. - D. Subject to Article 6, Section G, the District shall provide each full-time teacher with one planning period per school day of no less than seventy (70) minutes. - E. Team planning (required for Loy Norrix and Kalamazoo Central only) and regular planning periods for part-time staff members shall be pro-rated in accordance with his/her assignment. - F. Beginning the 2023-24 school year, the District's obligation toward scheduling co-teachers with a common plan time shall be limited to a special education teacher sharing a common plan time with one (1) general education teacher, and no special education teacher shall team with more than two (2) teachers per trimester and no more than two (2) subjects per trimester.
+Beginning with the 2024-25 school year, if a co-teacher is paired with more than one (1) co-teacher that results in a different plan time, then the District shall pay up to one (1) hour per week at the curriculum rate that is documented by the co-teachers completed timesheet(s).
+Payment is conditioned on timesheets and lesson plans being submitted to the principal during the pay period worked. - G. The District shall make every effort to keep the number of preparations, hereafter referred to as prep(s), for each teacher to a minimum.
 It is expected that the normal load of preps be three (3) per trimester.
-A teacher will not be assigned more than seven (7) preps per year. - H. In the event a teacher has more than three (3) preps per trimester, the teacher shall be entitled to premium compensation of four hundred dollars (\$400) per additional prep per trimester.

-In a trimester in which a class would be counted as a fourth (4th) prep, but the same trimester of the class has already been taught in a previous trimester of the same school year by the member, the payment shall be two hundred and fifty dollars (\$250).
+A teacher will not be assigned more than seven (7) preps per year. - H. In the event a teacher has more than three (3) preps per trimester, the teacher shall be entitled to premium compensation of four hundred dollars (\$400) per additional prep per trimester. - In a trimester in which a class would be counted as a fourth (4th) prep, but the same trimester of the class has already been taught in a previous trimester of the same school year by the member, the payment shall be two hundred and fifty dollars (\$250).